bryanmikaelian/bryanmikaelian/README.md

 - Revolutionized nightly billing job architecture, reducing runtime from eight hours to three minutes (96% improvement) and significantly reducing cloud compute costs
 - Architected the strategic blueprint for a comprehensive billing system rewrite, providing critical guidance on architecture decisions and potential pitfalls based on deep system knowledge

+### Segment — *San Francisco, CA (Remote)*
+**Software Engineer** • August 2017 — October 2020

+Full-stack, remote engineer who worked on Segment's products targeting enterprise and self-serve customers.
+Primarily used React, GraphQL, Node.JS and Go micro-services to rewrite the RBAC Auth model, drove the launch of the Segment Functions Product, and kickstarted a new version of JavaScript SDK.

+Key achievements:
+- Redesigned and implemented the RBAC authentication model, improving security posture and access control
+- Led the successful launch of the Segment Functions Product, enabling customers to transform data in-stream
+- Spearheaded development of new version of JavaScript SDK, adopted by thousands of customers and contributing to Segment's strong position for acquisition by Twilio

+### Librato — *San Francisco, CA (Remote)*
+**Senior Software Engineer** • August 2015 — August 2017

+Full-stack, remote engineer that worked on Librato's monitoring platform which handled over 3TB of data daily for hundreds of software teams.
+Built and scaled UIs and backend APIs along with various distributed systems written in Ruby on Rails, GraphQL, and Java 8.

+### BookShout — *Plano, TX*
+**Senior Software Engineer** • August 2012 — August 2015

+Full-stack engineer that helped create functionality for initial version of BookShout, an ebook reading application.
+Optimized and scaled main APIs backed by Ruby on Rails, Scala, and MySQL

+### The Active Network — *Las Colinas, TX*
+**QA Engineer** • August 2008 — August 2012

+One of two QA engineers that focused building out automated testing using Selenium for one of Active's web-based SaaS products

 ## EDUCATION

 ### University of Texas, Dallas